dwash96/worker-0/README.md

 # Worker-0 Configuration Guide

-This document explains how to configure and use Worker-0 (A clusterized wrapper/IDE workspace around the Aider AI assistant) with multiple projects and worktrees within them.
+This document explains how to configure and use Worker-0 (A clusterized wrapper/IDE workspace around a slightly forked version of the Aider AI assistant) with multiple projects and worktrees within them.

 ## Main Configuration File: `w0.config.yaml`